How does it feel to be valedictorian?

 Describe a highlight of the program.

-What makes your classmates / graduating year special?
+What makes my classmates / graduating year special?